 Maybe I shouldn't say creative.
 After all, stir frying some vegetables and topping them with fried squid is probably not the most unusual recipe you've seen.
 However, for someone who doesn't often cook squid, just buying it to begin with is stepping outside the comfort zone!

-The vegetables I used went well but they did happen to be the ones I had in the fridge!
+The vegetables I used went well but so would many others!
 So, feel free to vary them.
 The main thing is that the vegetables should still be crunchy and lightly cooked.

 The lime goes really well with the squid and lifts the dish making it really fresh tasting.
 However, you could use lemon instead.
 You could even add light drizzle of sesame oil.